gabr0236/OpenLog/README.md

 - Edit log; Change category, datetime, logvalue
 - Many diffrent emojis to chose from when creating new category
 - Darkmode
+- Localization; App works in both english and danish depending on location

 ## Built with
 - Kotlin